wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

     && rm -rf /usr/src/thrift
 ```

-Here, by default, we are using the above-created node's docker image.
+Here, by default, we are using the above-created node's Docker image.
 But we can pass any other environment's base image as an argument to install thrift there.
 So, it's pluggable everywhere.

 Finally, the actual service can use above as a base image for it's dockerfile.